Defending against Backdoor Attacks via Module Switching: Module Switching Defense

-In~\Cref{sec:pilot}, we investigate weight switching in two-layer networks, where replacing weights disrupts the spurious correlation, eliminating undesired patterns while preserving semantic alignment.
-When extending to DNNs, we hypothesize that breaking backdoor propagation paths can also deactivate them.
+In~\Cref{sec:pilot}, we studied weight switching in two-layer networks, where replacing weights disrupts spurious correlations, eliminating undesired patterns while preserving utility.
+Extending to deep models, we hypothesize that breaking backdoor propagation paths can similarly deactivate them.

-Given the structural complexity of DNNs, we consider establishing disruption rules at the weight module level across layers to achieve a comparable effect.
-Our intuition is to search for a module combination strategy that disrupts shortcuts of spurious correlations as much as possible along potential propagation paths—including both feedforward pathways and the residual stream~\citep{elhage2021mathematical}—within the network architecture.

-We first identify three types of module-level adjacency, including (1) intra-layer adjacency (within the same layer), (2) consecutive-layer adjacency (across adjacent layers), and (3) residual adjacency (across non-consecutive layers via residual connections), as illustrated in~\Cref{fig:composition_rules}, and propose disrupting them to mitigate potential shortcuts and block poison propagation.
-In addition, we introduce a (4) balance penalty to penalize strategies that over-select modules from a single source model, and a (5) diversity reward to encourage diverse combinations across layers.
+Given the structural complexity of deep networks, we define heuristic rules to guide the search for module combinations that disrupt backdoor paths in both feedforward and residual streams~\citep{elhage2021mathematical}.
+We identify three types of adjacency that may support poison transmission (illustrated in~\Cref{fig:composition_rules}): (1) intra-layer (within the same layer), (2) consecutive-layer (adjacent layers), and (3) residual (via skip connections).
+Additionally, we introduce a (4) balance penalty to avoid overusing any single model and a (5) diversity reward to encourage varied combinations across layers.

-We adopt these heuristic rules as evaluation criteria to compute the overall score of a given module-switching strategy, reflecting how well it adheres to the proposed principles.
-A summary of the rules is presented in the box below (details are provided in~\Cref{sec:calfitness}):
+These rules serve as criteria for computing an overall score of a given module-switching strategy, evaluating how well it adheres to the principles.
+Detailed rules and types are in~\Cref{sec:heuristic_rules}.

-\begin{highlightbox}{Heuristic-based Search Rules} \begin{enumerate} \item \textbf{Intra-layer adjacency penalty:} Penalize if two adjacent modules within the same layer (e.g., $Q$ and $K$) are from the same source model. \item \textbf{Consecutive-layer adjacency penalty:} Penalize if adjacent modules across consecutive layers (e.g., $P$ in layer $i$ and $Q'$ or $K'$ in layer $i{+}1$) are from the same source model. \item \textbf{Residual-path adjacency penalty:} Penalize if residually connected modules (e.g., $O$ in layer $i$ to $Q'$ or $Q''$ in later layers) come from the same source model, with lower weight for longer-range connections. \item \textbf{Balance penalty:} Penalize if the selected modules are heavily skewed toward a single source model. \item \textbf{Diversity reward:} Promote layer-wise diversity, aiming at using different source model combinations across the network. \end{enumerate} \end{highlightbox}